GkhnGG/Pomodro-App/README.md

-# Pomodro-App
+# Pomodoro-App
-Pomodro script written in Python + Tkinter
+Pomodoro script written in Python + Tkinter

-In Pomodro directory you can find a lot of icons also.
+In the Pomodoro directory, you can also find a lot of icons.
-I added also main.exe file to use this pomodro script as executible app.
+I also added the main.exe file to use this Pomodro script as an executable app.